kellihsf/Memory-Game/README.md

 This is a memory game created using ReactJS.

-- A player will select a card, guess and try to guess which card matches.
+- A player will select a card, and try to guess which unflipped card matches.
 - If the card is a match, both cards will remain flipped up.
 - If it is not a match, both cards will flip back over.